pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

 Contradictions fascinate me.
-We spot them all around — in systems, institutions, and people.
+We spot them all around us — in systems, institutions, and people.
-Inside us, they settle in, weaving themselves into the stories we live by.
+They settle in quietly, weaving themselves into the stories we live by.
 Left undisturbed, they can last a lifetime.
 Exposing a contradiction is rarely effective, as I learned from watching a close friend’s belief system dissolve.

 I used to think evidence could unravel a contradiction — that it was like a knot waiting for reason to untangle it.